Market Analysts see Rithm Capital Corp. [RITM] gaining to $12. Time to buy?

 Rithm Capital Corp.
-[NYSE: RITM] jumped around 0.06 points on Wednesday, while shares priced at $9.40 at the close of the session, up 0.64%.
+[NYSE: RITM] closed the trading session at $9.84.
 The company report on June 23, 2023 at 5:06 PM that Rithm Capital Corp.
 Declares Second Quarter 2023 Common and Preferred Dividends.

 Rithm Capital Corp.
 (NYSE:RITM, “Rithm Capital” or the “Company”) announced today that its Board of Directors (the “Board”) has declared second quarter 2023 common and preferred stock dividends.